rakib-09/nginx-in-action/README.md

            Yes! of course you can find it out using `ps -ef | grep nginx| grep master | awk '{$2}'`. now choice is yours! whether you want to log this using `/var/run/nginx.pid` in nginx or writing that command :)
   * `events`: There can only one event in whole nginx file. and you need to keep it in the main file.
-         * `worker_connections`: It actually refered that, how many people nginx can be served simultaniously. you need  to    multiply 1024 with `worker_processes`. if you have 2 `worker_processes` then it should be 2048.
+         * `worker_connections`: It actually refered that, how many people nginx can be served simultaniously. you need  to    multiply 1024 with `worker_processes`. if you have 2 `worker_processes` then it should be 2048 (default 1024).
+         * `multi_accept`: It defines whether your every `worker_process` can accept multiple user at a time or not.(default: off)
+         * `accept_mutex`: If its enabled It makes nginx worker to accept one after another.
+If disabled, It will notify all the workers that new connection has arrived. which is totally waste of your resource.
+(Default: on)
+         * `accept_mutex_delay`: It only works when `accept_mutex` is enabled. suppose if its 500ms then every 500ms nginx checks workers ae available or not.
+(Default: 500ms)